team-rocos/front-end-challe/README.md

 - Angular (Latest version 10+)
 - RxJS Observables with Rocos JS SDK (demonstrate use of our streaming data)
 - Each gauge should be an angular component.
 (Prefer native canvas implementation)
+- Please use canvas with animation to create the gauges.